Want to get updates to your mailbox? 📬

 • Monthly search volume.
 Global and local.
 You may only want to focus on local results, or global results, depending on your business.

 • Ranking difficulty.
-For MOZ pro members, the keyword difficulty tool I list above is my favorite.
-Otherwise, you can simply type the keyword into the search results and check out the Page Rank or Domain Authority of the sites that are currently dominating for that keyword.
-If these sites are comparable to yours in size, look, content, and relevancy, give the keyword in question a low competitive score - say, 1 on a scale of 5.
-But if it seems like it will be very difficult to outrank one of these sites, rank it higher, like a 4-5.
+For those who are MOZ pro members, the keyword difficulty tool I mentioned earlier is my top choice.
+If not, you can easily input the keyword into the search results and look at the Page Rank or Domain Authority of the sites that are currently excelling for that keyword.
+If these sites are comparable to yours regarding size, design, content, and relevance, you might want to rate the keyword with a low competitive score - around 1 on a scale of 5.
+On the other hand, if it looks like it will be tough to surpass one of these sites, give it a higher score, such as a 4 or 5.

-6. Finally, I select the most relevant keywords that encapsulate your business offerings and seem to provide worthwhile traffic to target.
+6. Organize Keywords into Clusters Finally, I select the most relevant keywords that encapsulate your business offerings and seem to provide worthwhile traffic to target.
 And hopefully, these keywords are the ones that will work!

 Now, my final advice: